Probing the polarized photon content of the proton in $ep$ collisions at the EIC: The unpolarized cross section

-An interesting issue concerns the treatment of the electron .
+An interesting issue concerns the treatment of the electron.
 Clearly, at the energies we consider, the electron mass $m_e$ is expected to be negligible.
-However, for vanishing $m_e$ one encounters additional singularities in the $2\to 3$ diagrams for $e q\to \gamma e q$ , arising when the initial or final electron is accompanied by collinear emission.
+However, for vanishing $m_e$ one encounters additional singularities in the $2\to 3$ diagrams for $e q\to \gamma e q$, arising when the initial or final electron is accompanied by collinear emission.
 One option is to keep a finite electron mass throughout the full calculation, neglecting it wherever possible.
-The collinear singularities mentioned above would then be replaced by finite (but, potentially large) logarithms of the form $\log(m_e/Q)$ , with $Q$ a hard scale in the problem.
+The collinear singularities mentioned above would then be replaced by finite (but, potentially large) logarithms of the form $\log(m_e/Q)$, with $Q$ a hard scale in the problem.
 Using this approach, the phase-space integrations with non-zero electron mass become slightly more involved.
 Alternatively -- and this is the approach we will show here -- one may introduce ``Weizs\"acker-Williams (WW)'' type distributions that correspond to a ``photon-in-electron'' PDF or an ``electron-to-photon'' fragmentation function, respectively, as shown in Fig.~\ref{fig:PDFWW}.
 The calculation may then be performed with $m_e=0$, regularizing collinear divergences associated with the electron by dimensional regularization and absorbing them into the electron distributions.
 As explained in Ref.~\cite{Hinderer:2015hra}, both approaches, i.e., with or without a finite electron mass, will yield equivalent results.
 Indeed, in addition to the WW approach, we have carried out the non-zero electron mass calculation and found complete agreement between the two methods.
 We also refer the reader to Refs.~\cite{Liu:2020rvc,Liu:2021jfp} for a discussion of radiative corrections in lepton scattering using similar concepts.

 The second class of NLO contributions involves the hard-scattering functions for the processes $e q\to e qg$ and $eg\to e q\bar{q}$, followed by fragmentation of a final-state parton to the photon.
 Using again that the photon fragmentation functions are of order $\alpha_{\mathrm{em}}/\alpha_s$, the net contribution by these processes is of order $\alpha_{\mathrm{em}}^2\alpha_s\times \alpha_{\mathrm{em}}/\alpha_s=\alpha_{\mathrm{em}}^3$, making them indeed NLO.
 The corresponding calculations for $e q\to e qg$ and $eg\to e q\bar{q}$ where already carried out in Refs.~\cite{Hinderer:2015hra,Hinderer:2017ntk}, where inclusive-hadron production in $ep$ scattering was considered.
 The collinear singularities encountered in the phase space integration for these reactions give rise to the homogeneous part of the evolution of the photon fragmentation functions.
 Technically, this contribution can be obtained simply by replacing the parton-to-hadron fragmentation functions in the calculation of Refs.~\cite{Hinderer:2015hra,Hinderer:2017ntk} with the corresponding parton-to-photon ones.
 In the following we will therefore not further discuss this contribution which will, however, be included in our numerical results below.